-FEDERAL DIRECT LOAN: Direct Loans are available through the federal government to both undergraduate and graduate students.
+Federal Direct Loan: Direct Loans are available through the federal government to both undergraduate and graduate students.
 The annual maximum amount you may borrow is based on your grade level (only non-remedial, non-repeated credits count toward your grade level):

-Freshman: Less than 30 credits completed Sophomore: At least 30 but less than 60 credits completed Junior: At least 60 but less than 90 credits completed Senior: At least 90 credits completed Graduate: Enrolled in a program at the graduate level
+Freshman: Less than 30 credits completed Sophomore: At least 30 but less than 60 credits completed

+Junior: At least 60 but less than 90 credits completed

+Senior: At least 90 credits completed

+Graduate: Enrolled in a program at the graduate level

-Please note: The amount on your original award offer is based on what you indicated your grade level would be when you completed your FAFSA.
+Please note: The amount on your original aid offer is based on what you indicated your grade level would be when you completed your FAFSA.
 We will verify your correct grade level prior to processing your loan.
-If you have not completed enough credits to be classified at the grade level you reported, we will reduce your eligibility if necessary and send you a revised notification.
+If your original grade level was incorrect we will send you a revised notification.
 If you advance a grade level at the end of the fall semester, you may be eligible to apply for additional funds based on the loan limits listed below.
-Contact the Financial Aid Office if you would like to be considered for additional loan eligibility for the spring.
+Go to northern .edu/Financial-Aid to request additional loan eligibility for the spring.